 Edmund Milly

-Edmund’s musical education began with cello lessons at age 3.
-As a student at the American Boychoir School, he amassed formative musical experiences under the batons of Seiji Ozawa, Kurt Mazur, Sir John Eliot Gardiner, and André Previn, and gained early exposure to pieces which he continues to perform today.
-Edmund continued his education at McGill University, and at the Yale Institute of Sacred Music, where he studied with James Taylor; as a soloist with Yale Schola Cantorum, he honed his craft under the direction of David Hill, Simon Carrington, and Masaaki Suzuki.
-In his Lincoln Center debut under Maestro Suzuki, Edmund portrayed an "authoritative and confident" Jesus in Bach's St. John Passion (Seen and Heard International).
-Since then, he has sung the role at Trinity Wall Street and the Oregon Bach Festival, and performed over 70 of Bach’s cantatas.
+Edmund’s education began with cello lessons at age 3 and continued at the American Boychoir School, where he became steeped in the concert repertoire while singing under conductors such as Seiji Ozawa, Kurt Masur, Sir John Eliot Gardiner, and André Previn.
+Edmund holds degrees from McGill University and the Yale Institute of Sacred Music, where he studied with James Taylor.
+In his Lincoln Center solo debut with Yale Schola Cantorum led by Masaaki Suzuki, Edmund portrayed an "authoritative and confident" Jesus in Bach's St. John Passion (Seen and Heard International).
+He has since sung the role at Trinity Wall Street and the Oregon Bach Festival, and performed over 100 of Bach’s cantatas.
+Edmund made his Bachfest Leipzig debut in 2024, and cherishes his work with many of the organizations committed to bringing Bach’s music to life, including the Bach Choir of Bethlehem, Bach Akademie Charlotte, and Cantata Collective.

 Beth Beauchamp